Dower Rights: What You Need To Know

 Next Step: Seek Legal Assistance

-If you live in a state that still enforces dower rights, it’s important that you understand exactly what that means for you.
+If you live in a state that still enforces dower rights, it’s important to understand exactly what that means for you.
 Before you get married, you should understand the impact these laws may have on your personal property.
 Even if you bring property into the marriage or buy a house with only one spouse on the loan, your spouse may have dower rights on that item.

 Living in a state with dower rights also grants you one-third ownership of your spouse’s belongings.
-If your spouse has valuable property, they cannot sell or transfer it to someone else unless you sign away your dower rights.
-And if your spouse passes away, you are entitled to a share of their property.
-If you need assistance protecting your interest in a property either before or after a spouse’s death, consult an attorney.
+If your spouse has valuable property, they can’t sell or transfer it to someone else unless you sign away your dower rights.

 The Bottom Line

-Dower rights entitle individuals to at least one-third of their spouse’s real property in the event that spouse dies.
-With origins dating back to English common law, dower rights laws have almost entirely been abolished.
+Dower rights entitle individuals to at least one-third of their spouse’s real property if their spouse dies.
+With origins dating back to English common law, dower rights laws were mostly abandoned in favor of more modern estate laws.
 However, Ohio, Arkansas and Kentucky still maintain their dower rights statutes.
-If you live in one of those states, it’s critical that you understand what these laws mean for you.
-If you have questions about dower rights, consult with a real estate attorney.